Naturopath for Depression

 Life circumstances that can contribute to feelings of despair and depression:

 - Terminal illness, and

 Sleeplessness can contribute to fatigue, low motivation, and neurotransmitter and hormone imbalance.
 Healthy sleep hygiene, as well as diet, vitamins, herbs and minerals that are conducive to good quality and quantity of sleep, can help.

-My job as a naturopathic doctor, is to dig deeply to unearth any of these factors that might be contributing to depression in order to address the root of the problem.
+My job as a naturopathic doctor is to dig deeply to unearth any of these factors that might be contributing to depression in order to address the root of the problem.
 Effective, lasting treatment requires a thorough understanding of and addressing the cause.
 Book an appointment here or call the office for more information at 416-481-0222.

 Mocking RJ, Pellikaan CM, Lok A, Assies J, Ruhé HG, Koeter MW, Visser I, Bockting CL, Olff M, Schene AH.DHEAS and cortisol/DHEAS-ratio in recurrent depression: State, or trait predicting 10-year recurrence?
 Psychoneuroendocrinology.
 2015 May 21;59:91-101. doi: 10.1016/j.psyneuen.2015.05.006.